tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 11 (DuFr).md

 DR_end: 1748-04-13
 players: [Kenzo, Wellby, Delwath, Seeker, Riswynn]
 ---
+## Timeline

+- (DR:: 1748-04-12), night: Discover a demon in Raven's Hold performing some ritual to apparently create gnolls.
+Kill demon.
+- (DR:: 1748-04-13), dawn: Awake after a night of disturbing dreams.

+## Narrative

 We begin as the sun begins to set, as the party, holed up in an empty guard tower protecting the inner keep of [[Raven's Hold]], tends to their wounds and sits down for a quick meal with [[Vola]] Forena, an adventurer from [[Chardon]] just rescued by the party. [[Vola]], a member of the [[Society of the Open Scroll]], has been a prisoner for about 10 days.
 During her captivity, she noticed that the noise of the animals - now a loud cacophony of howls - started a few days after she was captured, and has been growing every since.